Our chapter book read-alouds are some of our most cherished times together. Here are some of our favorite chapter books we’ve read together.

 The Borrowers, Mary Norton

-This series has some tricky language, as it was written by an English author, but with a little explanation here and there, it wasn’t an issue.
+This series has some tricky language, as it was written by a British author, but with a little explanation here and there, it wasn’t an issue.

 Frindle, Andrew Clements